-The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions about future events that affect the reported amounts of assets, liabilities, expenses, contingent assets, and contingent liabilities as at the end of, or during, the reporting period.
+The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions about future events that affect the reported amounts of assets, liabilities, expenses, contingent assets, and contingent liabilities as at the end of, or during, the reporting period.
 Actual results could significantly differ from those estimates.
-Significant areas requiring management to make estimates include the fair value of the derivative liabilities, the valuation of equity instruments issued for services, and clinical trial accruals.
+Significant areas requiring management to make estimates include the fair value of the milestone payment liability, the valuation of equity instruments issued for services, clinical trial accruals, deferred tax valuation allowance and assessment of going concern.
 Further details of the nature of these assumptions and conditions may be found in the relevant notes to these consolidated financial statements.